danielendeg/nugetpackageupdate/specs/PaaS/BYOK/ByokSupport.md

     - NOTE:  SQL does support this.
 If, in the future, PaaS uses SQL for storing customer data, as expected, this scenario can be supported.
 2. Disabling BYOK on existing accounts.
 Again, this is not currently supported by Cosmos DB.
     - NOTE:  This scenario is also supported by SQL.
-3. Changing the specified key (to a different key URI).
-This is currently unsupported in Cosmos DB; it's planned, but no ETA
-    - NOTE: This scenario is supported by SQL

 # High-level Overview/Observations